theIvanR/lmstudio-unlocked-backend/README.md

 - 🚧 `avx512` — coming soon
 - 🚧 `cuda` — coming soon

-> Drag-and-drop deploy: copy any backend folder from this repo into LM Studio's backends directory — restart LM Studio and pick the backend.
-> Custom backends can be generated for any architecture using the instructions in `Generate Backends`

-# Important Update Regarding Stock GPU Backends:
-In the new versions, it seems the vulkan backend is already built without AVX2 instructions, so simply patching it is suficient and **confirmed working**.
-This is likely to work on CUDA gpus as well
+## Important Update Regarding Stock GPU Backends: In new versions, Vulkan backend is already built without AVX2 so patching it is and **confirmed working**.
+This is likely to work on CUDA gpus as well however is untested at the monent.
 ```
 "instruction_set_extensions": [
       "AVX"
     ]
 ```

+> Drag-and-drop deploy: copy any backend folder from this repo into LM Studio's backends directory — restart LM Studio and pick the backend.
+> Custom backends can be generated for any architecture using the instructions in `Generate Backends`

 ---